arquinn/arquinn.github.io/_pages/about.md

 ---
-layout: About
+layout: about
 title: About
 permalink: /
-description: Assistant Professor at University of California, Santa Cruz.
+description: Assistant Professor at the University of California, Santa Cruz.

 profile:
   align: right